kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

    Buildpacks need a `Makefile` defined in your component directory under the `kyma` repository.
 The `Makefile` must define the **ci-release** target that is executed for a PR issued against the release branch.

-   See an example of `Makefile` for the Console Backend Service component that already uses the generic buildpack:
+   See an example of `Makefile` for the Application Connectivity Validator component that already uses the generic buildpack:

    ```Makefile
    APP_NAME = console-backend-service